Sections in this article:

 Here are examples of some lesser-known solo-founder companies and the reasons behind their remarkable success stories:

-. . . a solo-founder startup by Matt Barnard in 2014, Plenty is an agritech company revolutionizing indoor farming.
+. . . a solo-founder start-up by Matt Barnard in 2014, Plenty is an agritech company revolutionizing indoor farming.

 Barnard’s vision was to address food scarcity issues by using vertical farming methods.